-Support
+Volunteer Support

-Volunteers should first seek resolution with their supervisor if they have concerns about their assignments, incomplete training, and/ or inadequate supervision.
-If such efforts do not result in an effective resolution, volunteers should contact the Recreation Services Director or the Parks and Facilities Director.
+Volunteer should first seek resolution with their supervisor if they have concerns about their assignments, incomplete training, and/ or inadequate supervision.
+If such efforts do not results in an effective resolution, volunteers should contact the Recreation Superintendent or Maintenance and Development Manager.

-Conduct
+Volunteer Conduct

-Volunteers will serve as positive role models, use appropriate language, and discuss age-appropriate topics when assigned to assist minors.
-Volunteers should be prompt and dependable.
+Volunteers will serve as positive role models, use appropriate language, and discuss age appropriate topics when assigned to assist minors.
+Volunteer should be prompt and dependable.
 If volunteers are ill or an emergency occurs, they must notify their supervisor or leave a message with the front staff.